Why the six GCC countries can’t agree on important issues such as the currency union.

 So, what could be done?

-The GCC needs to make up for lost time and implement a strategy with preset milestones and dates to reach an agreement on unifying its laws and regulations concerning foreign direct investment, banking and ﬁnancial services and the legal system, amongst other issues.
+The GCC needs to make up for lost time and implement a strategy with preset milestones and dates to reach an agreement on unifying its laws and regulations concerning foreign direct investment, banking and ?nancial services and the legal system, amongst other issues.
 The currency union cannot be salvaged at this point; however, the customs union can be brought back to life with new rigor, and if the GCC countries agree on unifying their laws, there may be hope yet for the currency union sometime in the future.
+Meaning that services such as being able to transfer money to india from uk will be more understood and done with the knowledge that it is safe and secure.